 Press Shift M again to close the tool.

 The local adjustment brush is selected with a wide feather amount.

-Press K to open the adjustment brush tool in the Develop module from any Lightroom module.
+Press K to open the brush tool in the mask panel (used to be the local adjustment brush tool) in the Develop module from any Lightroom module.

 Press K again to close the tool.

-[ or ]: Decrease and Increase local adjustment brush size
+[ or ]: Decrease and Increase brush size

 The left square bracket [ decreases the brush size and the right square bracket ] increases the brush size.

 Obviously, you must first select the brush tool before adjusting its size.